Recommended Reads | By Duncan Haughey | Read time minutes

-Having good, reliable processes is the cornerstone of a successful business, as they ensure there is consistency and sturdiness in repeatable activities.
-However, not all processes are good processes, and in the worst cases they may actually hold your business back.
-This was clear on one particular project I worked on.
+Good, reliable processes are the cornerstone of a successful business, as they ensure consistency and sturdiness in repeatable activities.
+However, not all processes are good processes, and in the worst cases, they may hold your business back.
+This situation became very clear on one particular project I was a member of recently.

-The project struggled because the process for implementing the IT infrastructure had not been adequately communicated and the key decision makers had not been identified.
+The project struggled because the IT department had not adequately communicated the IT infrastructure implementation process and did not identify the key decision-makers.
 The IT department provided very little help in the early phases of the project.
-It soon became clear that something was wrong when the team members, who wanted the project to succeed, were being heavily constrained by the process.
-This was a clear case of an ill-conceived and unwieldy process causing a delay in an important business project.
+It soon became apparent that something was wrong when the project team members, who wanted the project to succeed, became bogged down in the process.
+This situation was a clear case of an ill-conceived and unwieldy process delaying a critical business project.
 So what lessons can we learn from this?

 The Unwieldy Process

-Don't blame your people for a large, unwieldy process.
+Don't blame your people for a significant, unwieldy process.
 Ask yourself whether your processes fit the purpose of successful project delivery.
-If your people are forced to clear many hurdles and struggle to do so, then you're trapped in a process obstacle course.¹
+If your people must clear many hurdles and struggle to do so, then you're trapped in a process obstacle course.

 Answer: Review and simplify your processes.
-Ensure there are clear roles and responsibilities and that you have accounted for all scenarios, not just the expected one.
 Test run your processes on paper with the people who will use them, then use their feedback to improve them.
+Ensure there are clear roles and responsibilities and that you have accounted for all scenarios, not just the expected ones.

 As we know, good processes are a route to success.
-Conversely, poorly conceived processes are a route to failure.
-Poor processes are often hidden from sight when heroes in your organisation deliver successful projects in spite of them.
+Conversely, poorly conceived processes are a possible route to failure.
+Poor processes are often hidden from sight when heroes in your organisation deliver successful projects despite them.
 Don't assume that project success equals good processes; there's always room for improvement.

 Answer: Talk to your people to locate the pain points and roadblocks, and then update the processes to remove them.